Have questions about Pluralsight before you make a decision?

 - Plan administrators can manage billing and subscriptions.

-- Users with plan administrator and team manager levels can view powerful analytics about content, usage, skills and more.
+- Plan administrators and team managers can view powerful analytics about content, usage, skills and more.

-On the Enterprise business subscription level, you also get SSO integration, API access and data export.
+Enterprise plans can also use SSO integration, API access and data export, and options for powerful add-ons.
 See all the details of individual and business subscriptions here.

-Yes, we offer discounts to business plans depending on the amount of licenses purchased.
+Yes, we offer discounts to Pluralsight Skills business plans depending on the amount of licenses purchased.
 To learn more about volume pricing, please contact Sales.

 You can purchase online with credit card, debit card or PayPal here.
 Our payment gateway is fully PCI compliant and verified by Trustwave.